An implicit, conservative and asymptotic-preserving electrostatic particle-in-cell algorithm for arbitrarily magnetized

 \subsection{Diocotron instability}

 The Diocotron instability occurs in a low density ($\omega_{p}<\omega_{c}$) cross-field electron population.
 Here, we follow the simulation setup of Ref. \citep{levy1968computer}.
 A cold electron beam of uniform density is placed in between two conducting plates without contact.
+There are no ions in this simulation, so we use electron units: $q_{e}/m_{e}=\omega_{pe}=\lambda_{De}=1$.
 The magnetic field is uniform in the $z$-direction, and of magnitude such that $\omega_{ce}/\omega_{pe}=\sqrt{20}$ (i.e., $B_{z}=\sqrt{20}$).
-The simulation domain is $[-8,8]\times[-8,8]$ in 2D, with periodic boundary conditions (B.C.) in the $x$-direction and perfect conductor and reflective B.C. in the $y$-direction.
-The electrons are stationary to begin with, and uniformly distributed in $[-8,8]\times[-1,1]$ (see Fig. \ref{fig:Diacotron-setup}).
-There are no ions in this simulation.
+The simulation domain is $[-8,8]\times[-8,8]\lambda_{De}^{2}$ in 2D, with periodic boundary conditions (B.C.) in the $x$-direction and perfect conductor and reflective B.C. in the $y$-direction.
+The electrons are stationary to begin with, and uniformly distributed in $[-8,8]\times[-1,1]\lambda_{De}^{2}$ (see Fig. \ref{fig:Diocotron-setup}).
 The simulation is performed in a 2D-3V configuration using a $32\times64$ grid and 40 particles per cell.